Dosimeter: MOSFET dosimeter

 Gate oxide of MOSFET which is conventionally silicon dioxide is an active sensing material in MOSFET dosimeters.
 Radiation creates defects (acts like electron-hole pairs) in oxide, which in turn affects the threshold voltage of the MOSFET.
 This change in threshold voltage is proportional to radiation dose.
 Alternate high-k gate dielectrics like hafnium dioxide and aluminum oxides are also proposed as a radiation dosimeters.

+PIN dosimeters

+PIN diodes are often used by military personnel for measuring radiation dosage.

+Scintillation counter

+A scintillation counter detects ionizing radiation by measuring the light emitted from a scintillator, giving a measurement of radiation levels almost instantly.
+Like thermoluminescent crystals, scintillation materials begin to glow when exposed to radiation.
+Unlike thermoluminescent crystals, which store absorbed radiation to measure accumulated doses over a period of time, scintillation materials release light immediately, and do not need to be heated.